samuelren97/LinG/README.md

 # LinG
-A package that weirdly resembles LinQ
+A package that weirdly resembles Linq